Techniques

 Covers smaller and larger volumes, without tooling re-design.

-Allows for rapid CAD-modeling of object being measured – useful for applied tooling design (such as EDM-/repair tools).
+– useful for applied tooling design (such as EDM-/repair tools).

 Cycle-to-cycle characterization and tracking indications.